Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Data and Methods

-This research is based on the \Netsense dataset collected at the University of Notre Dame~\cite{striegel2013lessons}.
-The Netsense project lasted for two and half years and gathered metadata regarding phone calls as well as demographic and networking information \revA{about} students \revA{enrolled in the study, during 2011-2013} The dataset consists of two parts: the calling and texting activity, and the student surveys.
+} This research uses two datasets: \Netsense~\cite{striegel2013lessons} and \Nethealth~\cite{liu2018network}.
+The \Netsense project lasted for two and half years and gathered metadata regarding phone calls, demographic, and networking information about college students enrolled in the study during 2011--2013.
+The \Netsense study was followed by \Nethealth, which also recorded metadata on mobile phone activities of Notre Dame University students but over a longer time -- four and a half years from 2015 to 2019.
+Both datasets consist of two parts: the calling and texting activity and the student surveys.

+\textbf{Ethics}.
+All methods were carried out following relevant guidelines and regulations.
+The Institutional Review Board (IRB) of the University of Notre Dame has reviewed the \Netsense study and has approved it - the IRB Number is FWA 00002462.
+The observational study \Nethealth was also approved by the University of Notre Dame's IRB after a full board review under protocol 17-05-3912.
+All participants provided written informed consent prior to taking part in both studies.

-\textbf{The calling and texting activity.} The \Netsense dataset records all calls and texts made from the phones of the students enrolled in the study, both receiving and incoming.
-For each phone call, the dataset records the caller id, the receiver id, the timestamp and the duration of the call. \revA{For text messages, it records} the sender, the receiver and the timestamp.
-Note that where both the sender (or caller) and the receiver are students enrolled in the program, the call (or text) will be recorded twice: once for the caller, and once for the receiver.
-Note also that \Netsense records calls and texts from people outside the study (such as the family and friends).
+\textbf{Calling and texting activity.} The \Netsense and \Nethealth datasets record all calls and texts from the students' phones enrolled in the study, both outgoing and incoming.
+The dataset records the caller id, the receiver id, the timestamp, and the call duration for each phone call.
+For text messages, it records the sender, the receiver, and the timestamp. \Nethealth also records metadata about WhatsApp and iMessage communication.
+Where both the sender (or caller) and the receiver are students enrolled in the program, the call (or text) will be recorded twice -- once for the caller and once for the receiver. \Netsense and \Nethealth also record calls and texts from people outside the study (such as family and friends).